 We tested whether the enormous difference in recognition of ED-MOG versus FL-MOG could be attributed at least partially to an extracellular display of the C-terminal part of MOG.
-All of our experiments using both transiently and stably transfected cells, came to the same conclusion, namely that the C-terminus is intracellular.
-Our observation is in line with earlier reports (Kroepfl et al., 1996; della Gaspera et al., 1998), but at variance with the current prediction of Uniprot (27.November.2020), and a model presented in a recent review with reference to Uniprot (Sinmaz et al., 2016).
-Our model in Fig. 7 includes the specific amino acid composition of the second hydrophobic domain of MOG and their adjacent amino acids: the second hydrophobic domain has two prolines.
-A proline might indicate a kink in the α -helix (von Heijne, 1991; Nilsson et al., 1998) A similar monotopic domain displaying an analogous structure with two hydrophobic helices and a proline in the middle (helix-break-helix) is also seen for caveolin (Aoki et al., 2010) and for the transmembrane protein PEN-2, a subunit of the Alzheimer's disease- and Notch-signaling-related protease γ -secretase (Pittock et al., 2019; Zhou et al., 2019).
-Also, the three positively charged amino acids next to the hydrophobic domain that were expected to bind to negatively charged lipids intracellularly and the cysteine at the end of the hydrophobic domain that might be palmitoylated (Smotrys and Linder, 2004) are linked to the intracellular localization of the C-terminus of MOG.
-These four amino acids are also conserved from opossum to human (Suppl.
-Fig. 9).
+All of our experiments using both transiently and stably transfected cells came to the same conclusion, namely that the C-terminus is intracellular.
+Our observation is in line with earlier reports,^{27,28} but at variance with the current prediction of UniProt (27 November 2020), and a model presented in a recent review with reference to UniProt.29 Our model in Fig. 7 includes the specific amino acid composition of the second hydrophobic domain of MOG and their adjacent amino acids: the second hydrophobic domain has two prolines.
+A proline might indicate a kink in the $\alpha\text{-helix.}^{37,38}$ A similar monotopic domain displaying an analogous structure with two hydrophobic helices and a proline in the middle (helix-break-helix) is also seen for caveolin39 and for the transmembrane protein PEN-2, a subunit of the Alzheimer's disease and Notch signallingrelated protease γ -secretase.^{40,41} Also, the three positively charged amino acids next to the hydrophobic domain that were expected to bind to negatively charged lipids intracellularly and the cysteine at the end of the hydrophobic domain that might be palmitoylated42 are linked to the intracellular localization of the C-terminus of MOG.
+These four amino acids are also conserved from opossum to human (Supplementary Fig. 9).
 Further, we found that all patients with MOG-Abs recognized the mutant MOG-2TMD, which does not include the C-terminus, at least as strongly as FL-MOG.
-Together, this part of our study establishes that the C-terminus of MOG is intracellular and in contrast to the second hydrophobic domain, not involved in binding of patient antibodies to FL-MOG.
+Together, this part of our study established that the C-terminus of MOG is intracellular and in contrast to the second hydrophobic domain, not involved in binding of patient antibodies to FL-MOG.